GillesPelegrin/express-tasks/README.md

 # Express Backend

-The purpose of this project it to learn how to implement best practices from the java world to the javascript world.
+The purpose of this project is to learn how to implement best practices from the java world to the javascript world.
 Reflect if they still make sense and refactor if needed.
 And of course to play with it!

 ## What will be implemented